shubham-kv/mini-projects-python/02_calc_cli/README.md

-# calc-cli
+# Calculator CLI

-A command-line calculator that takes user input or command-line arguments, performs arithmetic, and prints results.
+A small command-line calculator that performs basic arithmetic (+, - , *, /,
+etc).

 ## Features

-1. Command line arguments
+1. Takes command-line input in the form `<x> <operation> <y>` and prints result.
-2. REPL with history
+2. Interactive REPL with repl history.

 ## Installation